Totalitarianism

-Two versions of the World War II U. S. propaganda poster "Your Lot in a Totalitarian State" depicting a process of compulsory sham election which took place in the states, flags of which – Nazi Germany, Fascist Italy (Note: shows the Standard of the Duce instead of the national flag) and the Soviet Union – are presented below.
-In the version on the right, produced after Operation Barbarossa, flag of the Soviet Union (Allied member) is replaced with that of the Empire of Japan (Note: shows the Rising Sun Flag instead of the national one) (Axis member), which is not regarded as totalitarian by the majority of Western scholars, and in regards to the USSR the label has also received certain criticism.
+Two versions of the World War II U.S. propaganda poster "Your Lot in a Totalitarian State" depicting a process of compulsory sham election which took place in totalitarian states, the flags of which – Nazi Germany, Fascist Italy (Note: shows the Standard of the Duce instead of the national flag) and the Soviet Union – are presented below.
+In the version on the right, produced after Operation Barbarossa, the flag of the Soviet Union (Allied member) is replaced with that of the Empire of Japan (Note: shows the Rising Sun Flag instead of the national one) (Axis member), which is not always regarded as totalitarian by Western scholars.
+In regards to the USSR, the label has also received some criticism.

-Totalitarianism is a political system and a form of government that prohibits opposition from political parties, disregards and outlaws the political claims of individual and group opposition to the state, and completely controls the public sphere and the private sphere of society.
+Totalitarianism is a political system and a form of government that completely controls the public sphere and the private sphere of society.
+It is characterized by its prohibition of opposing political parties and its extreme suppression of opposition to the state.
 In the field of political science, totalitarianism is the extreme form of authoritarianism, wherein all political power is held by a dictator.
 This figure controls the national politics and peoples of the nation with continual propaganda campaigns that are broadcast by state-controlled and state-aligned private mass communications media.